trip-zip/linear-tui/README.md

 ### Quick Install

-Install directly from GitHub:
+Install the unified TUI/CLI tool directly from GitHub:

 ```bash
 go install github.com/trip-zip/linear-tui@latest
 ```

-After installation, the `linear` command will be available in your terminal.
+After installation, the `linear-tui` command will be available in your terminal.

 ### Setup